TimAnthonyAlexander/leads/README.md

 ## Notes

+- **Show HN scraping** - Fully automated and provides excellent dev-tool leads ✅
+- **Product Hunt** - Manual only (blocks automated scraping with anti-bot protection)
-- X/Twitter scraping is currently disabled (snscrape broken with Python 3.14).
-Manually add URLs to `x_startup_urls.txt` if needed.
+- **X/Twitter** - Manual (snscrape broken with Python 3.14)
+- Show HN alone provides 15-25 quality leads per day, which is sufficient for most outreach campaigns
 - The system is safe to run repeatedly - it only processes new domains
 - Oldest leads appear first in CSV, newest at the bottom
-- Cached data expires automatically (7 days for probes, 6 hours for Product Hunt)
+- Cached data expires automatically (7 days for subpage probes)
 - Use `make clean` to force fresh re-scraping

 ## For Ventasso Outreach